From Europe to the Americas, and Africa to Asia, the biggest football stadiums in the world vary in design and capacity.

 There are some iconic football stadiums known for their size that you think might be missing from this list of the biggest football stadiums in the world.
 Well, here's what you need to know.

 San Siro is the 43rd biggest sporting stadium in the world.
 The home of Inter Milan and AC Milan holds 80,018, meaning it sits just behind those listed above.
-The venue is named Giuseppe Mezza because he played for both teams that currently use San Siro as their home stadium.
+The venue is Giuseppe Mezza because he played for both teams currently using San Siro as their home stadium.
 Most importantly, it is the largest stadium in Italy.

 The AT&T Stadium, a potential host of the 2026 World Cup final, is ranked 45th on the list.
 The stadium has a retractable roof and currently serves as the home ground for the NFL side, the Dallas Cowboys.